 No one knows for sure what causes JIA (in fact, the word idiopathic means “unknown”) but doctors suspect a combination of genetic and environmental factors.
 The Arthritis Foundation booklet, “Your Journey With Champ: Learning About Juvenile Arthritis,” explains it this way: “Doctors think it has something to do with how your genes interact with stuff outside your body, like a germ or a virus that makes you sick.
 It’s kind of like a science experiment.
 You have two different things, but when you mix them together, something happens.
 In this case, that something is arthritis.”

 That question is a universal one for children and adults alike, and in most cases, there really isn’t a good answer, says Rosalind Dorlen, PhD, a clinical psychologist from Summit, NJ, who specializes in psychological issues associated with chronic illness.

 “Some people answer the question by getting concrete -- that this runs in families and explaining the role of genes,” she says.
-But above all, she believes it is important to let children know they did nothing themselves to cause the disease – it is not their fault.
-It’s also important to let children know you are always there for them – that you are facing JIA as a team.
+But above all, she believes it's important to let children know they did nothing themselves to cause the disease and that it's not their fault.
+It’s also important to let children know you are always there for them and that you are facing JIA as a team.